 As a bonus, some institutions are also committed to assertively addressing challenges of access, affordability, support for diverse learners, creative and effective applications of technology, and the notion of the university as an incubator for robust thought leadership.
 Some institutions will survive well into the future simply by their exclusivity, but that is a small sliver of the academy overall.

-Finance as a Core Competency
+Finance and Operations as Core Competencies

 Lastly, outlier institutions that will lead the way going forward generally have figured out a sustainable financial model.
 They typically are supported by non-tuition and/or high margin revenue streams and actively manage institutional P&L. They understand the relative return on investment for one decision vs. another and have accepted that they simply cannot ignore financial realities.
 Despite the gnashing of teeth that typically accompanies any discussion of “business” in the academy, a requisite of survival for IHEs now and in the future is an active, purposeful commitment to manage themselves as businesses.
 This is not about profit vs. not-for-profit.
 It is about the reality that regardless of profit status, IHEs can only survive if they are financially sustainable and that does not happen as a passive activity.
 As an example, Southern New Hampshire University, the fastest growing, and arguably most innovative, not-for-profit, public university in the U.S., has staffed much of its non-academic senior management with professionals from outside of higher education who are experts in marketing, sales, technology, finance, and operations among other areas.
 Their strong profit margins in online education subsidize the main campus and finance a host of investments, and even acquisitions, that would not be possible otherwise.
 Arizona state has a similar financial model in which high margin operations subsidize lower margin ones and make it possible to offer highly discounted tuition to the employees of a corporate partner such as Starbucks.